aswanthnarayan/ProgrammingNotes/DSA/08.Hashing/Hashing.md

 -   More complex to implement, especially deletion (deleted slots must be marked specially).
 -   Performance degrades significantly as the table fills up (i.e., as the load factor gets high).
 -   The table size must be greater than the number of elements.

+---

+## Key Concepts in Hashing

+### Load Factor (α)

+The **load factor** is a measure of how full the hash table is.
+It is crucial for understanding the efficiency of a hash table.

+It is calculated as:
+**α = n / k**

+Where:
+-   **n** is the number of elements stored in the hash table.
+-   **k** is the number of slots (or buckets) in the hash table.

+-   **For Separate Chaining:** The load factor can be 1 or even greater, as each bucket can store multiple elements in its chain.
+A higher load factor increases the average length of the chains, making lookups slower.
+-   **For Open Addressing:** The load factor must be less than 1 (α < 1), as each slot can only hold one element.
+As the load factor approaches 1, performance degrades dramatically because probes become very long.
+It's common to resize the table when the load factor exceeds a certain threshold (e.g., 0.5 or 0.7).

+### Clustering

+Clustering is a phenomenon in **open addressing** where keys start to form groups or "clusters" in the hash table.
+This leads to longer probe sequences for new insertions and lookups, which degrades the hash table's performance from O(1) towards O(n).

+There are two main types of clustering:

+1.  **Primary Clustering:**
+    -   This occurs with **linear probing**.
+When a collision happens, the algorithm checks the next consecutive slot.
+If that is also occupied, it checks the next, and so on.
+    -   As more keys hash to the same general area, they create a long, continuous block of occupied slots.
+Any new key that hashes into this block will have to traverse a long way to find an empty slot, and it will also extend the cluster, making the problem worse.

+2.  **Secondary Clustering:**
+    -   This is a more subtle form of clustering that can occur with **quadratic probing**.
+    -   While quadratic probing avoids the long runs of primary clustering, keys that hash to the same initial index will follow the exact same probe sequence.
+This creates its own "cluster" along a specific path, increasing search times for those keys.
+    -   **Double hashing** is effective at mitigating secondary clustering because it uses a second hash function to generate a unique probe sequence for each key, even if they initially collide.